Mirko Wolter

+Mirko Wolter (born 6 September 1976 in Güstrow, Germany) is a former motorcycle speedway rider from Germany.
+He earned four international caps for the German national speedway team.

+Career

-Mirko Wolter (born 6 September 1976 in Güstrow, Germany) is a speedway rider who first rode in the United Kingdom, riding with the Sheffield Tigers in the Premier League.
+Wolter first rode in the United Kingdom, riding with the Sheffield Tigers in the Premier League in 1996 and 1997.
+He did however suffer a bad crash to end his 1996 season.
 After a six-year absence he was signed by the Trelawny Tigers in 2003.

 He appeared as a wildcard in 2001 German Speedway Grand Prix.

+He was a three times German champion, winning the German Individual Speedway Championship in 1999, 2002 and 2004.